tommikaikkonen/ibtree/README.md

 - `range`, which is an alias for `entries` in BTMap and `values` in BTSet.

-All these methods return an iterator for elements whose keys satisfy `fromKey <= key <= toKey`.
 The order of iteration is decided by comparing `fromKey` and `toKey`.
 If `fromKey` > `toKey` according to the instance's comparator, the iteration will be performed in reverse.

 ```javascript
 const entries = [